safe-graph/UGFraud/README.md

 ```

 ### Running on your datasets
-Have a look at the `/UGFraud/Demo/data_to_network_graph.py` to convert your own data into a graph ([networkx graph](https://networkx.github.io/documentation/stable/tutorial.html#creating-a-graph).
+Have a look at the `/UGFraud/Demo/data_to_network_graph.py` to convert your data into the [networkx](https://networkx.github.io/documentation/stable/tutorial.html#creating-a-graph) graph.

 In order to use your own data, you have to provide the following information at least:
 * a dict of dict: